 After The park we visited the Botanical Gardens which are positioned high up on the hillside and have beautiful views over the city to the mountains behind.
 The Gardens were designed by an interdisciplinary team comprising the architects Carlos Ferrater and Josep Lluís Canosa, the landscape architect Bet Figueras, the horticulturalist Artur Bossy and the biologist Joan Pedrola.
-The two main considerations during the design of the Gardens were:
+The two main considerations during the design of the Gardens were:"Firstly, how the vegetation was to be structured.
+It was important to plan the layout according to geographic criteria, grouping the plants according to the world’s five Mediterranean regions.
+Within these regional groupings, moreover, the plants should be combined according to ecological affinity, that is to say, recreating landscapes as they are found in nature.

 The second consideration involved creating a project in which the mountain itself provided the topographic conditions for establishing the different plant areas in the Garden.
 This entailed designing the network of paths around the natural relief and avoiding large earth moving operations as far as possible."